 Although meditation methods may vary, the spiritual value of the practice is recognised by many religious and spiritual traditions.

-In the Vaishnava tradition, meditation as mantra is practiced more often: the song of sacred sounds.
-This form of meditation has been practiced in India for thousands of years.
+In the Vaishnava tradition, meditation as mantra is practiced most often: the song of sacred sounds.
+This form of meditation has been performed in India for thousands of years.

-A proven method that contributes to the development of a pleasant nature and practice of spiritual values, meditation mantra can also help one achieve the ultimate goal of liberation.
-It can also provide relief in times of stress, and generally increases one’s general state of well-being (mental, physical, and emotional).
+A proven method that contributes to the development of a pleasant temperament and the development of spiritual values, mantra meditation can also help one achieve the ultimate goal of liberation.
+It can also provide relief in times of stress, and generally increase one’s general state of well-being (mental, physical, and emotional).

-According to Hindu tradition, there are three ways to practice mantra meditation : (1) Silently in the mind, (2) Pronounced in a low voice so only the meditator can hear it, (3) Loudly, with other people, with instruments.
+According to the Vaishnava tradition, there are three ways to practice mantra meditation : (1) Silently in the mind, (2) Pronounced in a low voice so only the meditator can hear it, (3) Loudly, with other people, with instruments.

 The most important mantra that Vaishnavas use for their meditation is the maha-mantra, composed of Sanskrit names that refer to Krishna.
 It is recited as follows:

 Krishna Krishna Hare Hare

 Hare Rama Hare Rama